My China travel summary:

 Population: 1,253 million (1999)

-- Visiting the Great Wall with a group of Chinese tourists to get a genuine encounter with the longest structure in the world.
+- Walking the Great Wall with a group of Chinese tourists.

 - Beijing with its landmarks: Tiananmen Square, Mausoleum of Mao Zedong, Forbidden City and Lama Buddhist Temple.